Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 • immunodeficiency.

-As for possible contraindications, this procedure does not have them - bacteriological examination of feces can be carried out at any age and in any condition of the patient.
+As for possible contraindications, this procedure has none - bacteriological examination of stool can be carried out at any age and in any condition of the patient.

-Carrying out a bacteriological analysis of feces requires certain preparatory measures from the patient.
-Fecal masses are a product of the vital activity of the human body, which reflects the image of its nutrition.
+Carrying out a bacteriological analysis of stool requires certain preparatory measures from the patient.
+Feces are a waste product of the human body, which reflects the way it feeds.

-Therefore, in order to ensure the most objective diagnosis, doctors recommend, first of all, to consult with your doctor and, about 5-7 days before taking feces for pathogenic intestinal flora, refuse to take antibiotics, anti-diarrhea drugs, anthelmintic drugs, laxatives , enzyme-containing and iron-containing drugs.
-It is not recommended to do cleansing or therapeutic enemas for 3-4 days.
-The doctor who will conduct the study should be warned about all medications taken shortly before the analysis.
-If the subject has visited other countries in the last six months before the analysis, this should also be reported to the doctor.
+Therefore, in order to ensure the most objective diagnosis, doctors recommend, first of all, to consult with your doctor and, approximately 5-7 days before sampling stool for pathogenic intestinal flora, stop taking antibiotics, anti-diarrhea drugs, anthelmintics, laxatives , enzyme-containing and iron-containing drugs.
+It is not recommended to do cleansing or therapeutic enemas 3-4 days in advance.
+The doctor who will conduct the test should be warned about all medications taken shortly before the test.
+If the subject has visited other countries in the last six months before the analysis, the doctor should also be informed about this.

-As part of the preparation of the patient, 2-3 days before the scheduled date for the test, you should follow a diet that excludes foods that increase gas formation or stain the feces.
-Forbidden:
+As part of the patient's preparation, 2-3 days before the scheduled date of the test, you should follow a diet that excludes foods that increase gas formation or color the stool.
+Prohibited:

 • legumes;